HanWenfang/syncless/README.txt

 For an asynchronous event notification library with DNS support, you have these options (pick one):

+* minievent  (very simple to install, bundled with Syncless, ideal for trying and learning Syncless, but has poor performance with >10 TCP connections)
-* libev >= 3.9 + libevhdns  (recommended, fastest)
+* libev >= 3.9 + minihdns  (recommended, fastest, minihdns bundled with
+  Syncless)
+* libev >= 3.9 + evhdns (like with minihdns, but more work to install)
 * libevent2 >= 2.0.4  (recommended if you don't like libev)
 * libevent1 >= 1.4.13  (not recommended, because it can register only a single
-  event on the same filehandle with the same purpose at a time
+  event on the same filehandle with the same purpose at a time)

 Remember your picks above.